 Challenges and problems with health systems bring an increased need for engineers who can lead innovation.
 The University of Wisconsin–Madison’s Master of Science in Industrial Engineering: Human Factors and Health Systems Engineering named option enables you to improve system performance and drive positive change in the health industry.

 While people work with computers in every industry, the need for accuracy and ease of use increases dramatically in the healthcare field.
 At UW–Madison, you learn to address and overcome known challenges by applying existing human performance knowledge and generating new and relevant experimental data.

 Work with renowned faculty to learn traditional engineering principles, such as ergonomics, management approaches, job design, and decision science.
 Then apply those principles to broad issues in health care, including long-term care, prevention, quality improvement, and patient safety.

-With an emphasis on real-world application and an accelerated 12-month timetable, the UW–Madison master’s degree in Human Factors and Healthcare Systems Engineering provides a path for you to substantially contribute to human health and wellbeing through your engineering expertise.
+With an emphasis on real-world application and an accelerated 12-month timetable, the UW–Madison Human Factors and Healthcare Systems Engineering master’s program provides a path for you to substantially contribute to human health and wellbeing through your engineering expertise.